zzDanDanzz/react-project-structure/README.md

 ### Files and Folder

-> For each page we create a folder and sub-folder containing the main export, components, and hooks that belong to that page.
+> Group related code together in dedicated folders for each page, keeping all components, hooks, and utilities nearby

 * pages/